Philip Morant School and College

 Philip Morant, a local 18th-century historian and archaeologist who was chosen as the school's eponym a few months after its achieving technology college status in 1994.
 In November 2011 the school became an academy.
-After Sue Cowan's retirement, Roger Abo Henrikson became Headteacher for two academic years.
-During the school's 50th year, Rob James was appointed Acting Headteacher and is largely credited for returning the school to a 'good' OfSTED rating, which took place two terms after Catherine Hutley's appointment as Executive Headteacer.
 Philip Morant School joined the Sigma Trust in 2018, moving from the then defunct Thrive Partnership, which it co-founded.

 History

-The school was founded in September 1965 as a comprehensive secondary school and for the first two years it was located in the Greyfriars area of Colchester where it only took on first and second year pupils (Years 7 and 8).
+The school was founded in September 1965 as a comprehensive secondary school and for the first two years it was in the Greyfriars area of Colchester where it only took on first and second year pupils (Years 7 and 8).
 During this time the current House Block, Hall and Gym were built in Prettygate.
 Thereafter the school expanded in several stages but the main work took place in 1974 and 2003.
 In 1993 the school became a specialised Technology College and in 1996 a sixth-form college was added to the school.
 The school converted to academy status in 2011 but continues to have technology as a specialism.